-Students’ residence hall assignments are being made with a focus on reduced density and decreasing contagion opportunities.
-Protocols such as designated interior traffic flow patterns and guidelines on use of shared spaces such as bathrooms and lounges will be enacted to support these efforts.
+Students’ residence hall assignments were made with a focus on reducing density and decreasing potential spread of COVID-19.
+Protocols such as designated interior traffic flow patterns and guidelines on use of shared spaces such as bathrooms and lounges have been enacted to support these efforts.
 UD has hired additional custodial staff members to allow for multiple daily cleanings in each hall.

-In addition, Quarantine & Isolation housing is free and available for any student - including off-campus students - who needs a place to relocate due to public health recommendations provided by Student Health Services.
+In addition, Quarantine & Isolation housing is free and available for any student on or off campus who needs a place to relocate due to public health recommendations provided by Student Health Services.

-Keep to up-to-date with our quarantine and isolation usage via the COVID dashboard.
-And please, get tested for COVID-19 at either of our indoor testing lcoations: Perkins Student Center or Clayton Hall.
+Keep up-to-date with our quarantine and isolation usage via the COVID-19 dashboard.
+Whenever possible,get tested for COVID-19 at either of our indoor testing locations: Harker ISE Labor Clayton Hall.
 Make an appointment today!

 Quarantine and Isolation